 When you sell your home and the house is not your primary residence, the buyer agent rebate may have tax implications on capital gains.

 More specifically, when calculating the capital gains tax, the cashback from real estate agents would be deducted from the adjusted cost base (ACB), which eventually increases your gains for tax purposes.
 For accuracy, it is recommended that you consult with a qualified professional on this issue.

 No. The land transfer tax is based on the home purchase price.
 Any commission rebate related to tax issues should be discussed and confirmed with accredited professionals such as real estate accountants, and tax specialists.

 The cashback usually won't happen at the closing since it takes time for the buyer brokerage to get paid by the seller via a listing brokerage.
 It is typically applicable a few weeks after the successful closing of the transaction, and all funds have been distributed and commissions are received from the listing brokerage and/or lawyer.

-The house purchase or sale is a large stake to most families, and the associate $ amount in GTA can easily surpass the revenue of most small enterprises.
+The house purchase or sale is a large stake to most families, and the associated $ amount in GTA can easily surpass the revenue of most small enterprises.

 Therefore, it makes more sense, that you, as a seller or buyer, actually hire a partner or professional manager to run the project for you instead of hiring a mediocre customer representative to provide the service such as showing and making an offer.